peacey/split-vpn/README.md

    * The option `ROUTE_TABLE` is the same number as `Table` in your `wg0.conf` file.
    * The option `DEV` is set to "wg0".

-6. Modify your run script that you installed with wireguard-go (located at `/mnt/data/on_boot.d/20-wireguard.sh`) to include the split-vpn script hooks by replacing it with the following code:
+6. Create a run script called `run-vpn.sh` in this current directory and fill it with the following:

     ```sh
     #!/bin/sh